Lake Bled Travel Guide 2026 : Best Things to Do + Local Tips

 Be warned, these gorges are dry and you won’t be able to take as many great photos as in the Vintgar Gorge.
 These gorges are around 5km from Lake Bled.
 Bled is a very popular tourist destination.
 So there are plenty of other activities.

-My 6 favourite activities at Lake Bled
+My 6 Favourite Things to Do at Lake Bled

 These are the activities I most often take friends to when they visit me in Slovenia.